NAIX-Technology/.github/.github/ISSUE_TEMPLATE/1_Bug_report.md

 ---
 name: "Bug report"
-about: 'Report a general issue.
+about: "Report a general issue."
 ---

 ## Expected Behavior